 IGRINS: Immersion Grating Infrared Spectrometer

 IGRINS, the Immersion Grating INfrared Spectrometer, is an extremely powerful and unique instrument that obtains both broad spectral coverage and high spectral resolution.
 IGRINS is a cross-dispersed near-IR spectrograph with a resolving power R=λ/Δλ = 45,000 (Yuk et al. 2010, Park et al. 2014).
-It can observe all of the H and K windows, ~1.5 to 2.5 microns, in a single exposure.
+It can observe the entire H and K windows, from 1.45 to 2.5 microns, in a single exposure.
 This coverage represents a revolutionary increase in spectral grasp (instantaneous spectral coverage) at high resolution enabled by the use of a silicon immersion echelle grating and two 2Kx2K infrared detectors.
 IGRINS has also been optimized for observers.
 IGRINS has an infrared slit-viewing camera for rapid acquisition in the K band.
 It has a single observing mode and no cryogenic moving parts.
 This simple design makes it easy for new observers to master and allows the instrument team to provide a simple data reduction pipeline.
 The pipeline is primarily authored by Dr. Jae-Joon Lee (KASI) and is publicly available.
-By making use of the latest low-noise detectors and of a Si immersion grating and VPH cross-dispersers, IGRINS has the sensitivity to attack a broad range of astronomical problems (see Astronomy with IGRINS) at its principal site, the 2.7m Harlan Smith Telescope at McDonald Observatory.
+By making use of the latest low-noise detectors, a silicon immersion grating, and volume-phase holographic (VPH) cross-dispersers, IGRINS has the sensitivity to attack a broad range of astronomical problems (see Astronomy with IGRINS) at its principal site, the 2.7m Harlan Smith Telescope at McDonald Observatory.
 At McDonald, the instrument sits at the Cassegrain focus of the 2.7 meter and the slit size is 1”x14”, with 3.5 pixel sampling across the slit.
-Further technical details are available in Yuk et al. (2010, Proc.
-SPIE 7735) and Park et al. (2014, Proc.
-SPIE 9147).
+Further technical details are available in Yuk et al. (2010) and Park et al. (2014).

 IGRINS is a collaboration of the University of Texas, the Korea Astronomy and Space Science Institute KASI.
 Prof. Daniel Jaffe of UT Austin is the IGRINS PI.
 Dr. Chan Park of KASI is deputy PI and KASI instrument PI.
 Dr. Jae-Joon Lee at KASI supervises the IGRINS operational program on the Korean side.